Chlorinated Solvents

 Tennessee Adopts DCERP Fund Eligibility Policy For Drycleaner Remediation Fund

-Tennessee implemented a new eligibility policy for the Drycleaner Environmental Response Program (DCERP) Fund effective January 1, 2026.
-Operators must ensure strict adherence to registration, solvent logging, and waste management practices to maintain access to state-funded remediation resources and mitigate financial liability.
+Tennessee has implemented a new eligibility policy for the Drycleaner Environmental Response Program Fund, effective January 1, 2026.
+Operators must maintain rigorous solvent logs and waste management records to ensure continued access to state-funded remediation resources and avoid significant financial liability.

 tn.govUnited StatesUnited States